 Neil Burger’s “The Illusionist” was originally a cheesy and very ordinary romance movie.
 However, a brilliant twist is still waiting for you who haven’t watched it or dropped this illusion movie.
 The impression is unpredictable, hypnotize you, and truly an “illusion” that controls it.
 Regardless, Nolan’s “The Prestige” sharing a similar resemblance concept.
 If you look closely, then you will find the hole.

 It tells the story about a genius illusionist named Eisenheim (Edward Norton).
 At first, he was just an ordinary wood craftsman.
 His expertise attracts the attention of a noble girl named Sophie (Jessica Biel).
-Next, they were dating but their relationship was opposed because of the difference caste in Vienna, the late ninetenth century.
+Next, they were dating.
+But, their relationship opposed because of the different caste in Vienna, the late nineteenth century.
 Even though like which, they were still in touch and plan to run away.

-Unfortunately, they were discovered and finally separated.
-Before they were separated, Edward made Sophie a pendant that could be changed in shape.
+Unfortunately, people discovered them and finally separated.
+Before the farewell, Edward made Sophie a pendant.
+The pendant can change its shape.
 When it modified, there will be a photo.
-And that’s when Edward was never seen again and went traveling all over the world for 15 years.
+And that’s when Edward went traveling all over the world for 15 years.
 For quite a long time, he studied magic and had his own theater.
-His performance was always successful and in the end, he returned to Vienna.
-At the time, his name was known as the Illusionist.
+His performance often successful and in the end, he returned to Vienna.
+At the time, people have known him as the Illusionist.

 On the other hand, he met Sophie again and began to reminisce.
 It’s just that, Sophie has been fiancee with Crown Prince Leopold (Rufus Sewell).
-He was famously cruel so they both planned to run away for a second time.
+He famously cruel so they both planned to run away for a second time.
 However, the kingdom had an intelligence headed by Inspector Uhl (Paul Giamatti).
 Little by little, the inspector began to suspect their relationship between both of them.
-The crown prince also was furious at the news and insisted that Eisenheim’s magic efforts be stopped.
+The prince also feels furious at the news.
+He insisted to Eisenheim’s magic efforts.
+He must stop him.